Unsupervised Material Fingerprinting: Ultra-fast hyperelastic model discovery from full-field experimental measurements: Conclusions and outlook

 \section{Conclusions and outlook}

-In this work, we presented the first experimental validation of unsupervised Material Fingerprinting for the discovery of hyperelastic constitutive models from real full-field measurements and global reaction forces.
-By leveraging a precomputed database of simulated fingerprints and a pattern recognition framework, \MF{} enables ultra-fast and robust material model discovery without solving an optimization problem.
-The proposed approach bypasses common challenges associated with optimization-based identification techniques, including high computational cost, sensitivity to local minima, and noise amplification.
+In this work, we presented the first experimental demonstration of unsupervised Material Fingerprinting for the identification of hyperelastic constitutive models from real full-field measurements and global reaction forces.
+By leveraging a precomputed database of simulated fingerprints and a pattern recognition framework, \MF{} enables ultra-fast and robust material model inference without solving a continuous optimization problem.
+The proposed approach bypasses common challenges associated with optimization-based identification techniques, including high computational costs and sensitivity to local minima.

-We demonstrated the effectiveness of the method using equibiaxial experiments with heterogeneous deformation fields induced by a central notch.
+We demonstrated the effectiveness of the method using standardized equibiaxial experiments with heterogeneous deformation fields induced by a central notch.
 A single database of incompressible hyperelastic material models was successfully used to characterize five distinct soft materials based solely on experimentally measured displacements and reaction forces.
 The identified constitutive models accurately reproduce both global force responses and local displacement fields up to crack initiation.
 Moreover, we showed that, once the database is available, \MF{} achieves inference times on the order of seconds, representing a speedup of several orders of magnitude compared to traditional FEMU approaches.

-Beyond validating unsupervised \MF{} on experimental data, we introduced and assessed two similarity measures for fingerprint matching.
+Beyond demonstrating the applicability of unsupervised \MF{} on experimental data, we introduced and assessed two similarity measures for fingerprint matching.
 While Cosine similarity emphasizes the shape of the fingerprints, a Euclidean-distance-based metric preserves information about both shape and magnitude and is particularly well suited for fingerprints that combine heterogeneous physical quantities.
 Both approaches yielded consistent and physically interpretable results, which highlight the robustness and flexibility of the Material Fingerprinting framework.
+Notably, the Euclidean-based similarity measure provides greater discriminative power, as reflected by the larger variation across fingerprints. \CHANGETWO{The Euclidean-based similarity measure is well aligned with the FEMU paradigm.
+However, in conventional FEMU approaches, the computational effort is invested independently for each new material identification task.
+The large number of finite element simulations required for parameter identification is typically not reused after the constitutive model has been identified.
+Material Fingerprinting instead treats these simulations as a long-term resource that can be reused for future identification tasks.}